iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Very easy to use.
 Simple and just guides you through your run.
 Fantastic.
 If you want to record your activities, use something like Fitbit as well.
 Even better if age category related programs existed.<br> :date: __2021-05-06 14:06:38__

-> Very good.<br> :date: __2021-05-06 13:50:11__

-> A very good app for putting the tiger in you .<br> :date: __2021-05-06 05:57:05__

-> Convenient and very encouraging.
-Found some of the jumps from one run to the next rather difficult.<br> :date: __2021-05-05 18:22:10__

-> Good reason to motivate yourself.
-Sometimes dies in the middle of a session and starts again.
-But can be ffwd to where you were.
-You can also redo previous weeks if it's going too fast which isn't really clear in the app.<br> :date: __2021-05-05 10:33:12__

 #### 3-star reviews